Billy McKinney Player Props: Yankees vs. Astros

 - McKinney is hitting .218 with three doubles, a triple, six home runs and 10 walks.

-- In 20 of 36 games this year (55.6%), McKinney has reached via hit, and that includes multiple hits twice.
+- This season, McKinney has totaled at least one hit in 20 of 36 games (55.6%), and had multiple hits twice.

 - In eight games this year (22.2%), McKinney has picked up an RBI, including two games with multiple runs batted in.